 Microsoft Releases a Preview of the Integration of Prometheus with Azure Monitor

-Recently Microsoft announced the integration of Prometheus, a popular open-source metric monitoring solution and part of Cloud Native Compute Foundation, with Azure for containers.
+Recently Microsoft announced the integration of Prometheus, a popular open-source metric monitoring solution and part of Cloud Native Compute Foundation, with Monitor for containers.
 This integration is currently available in a stage for testing.

 The Prometheus integration is a result of requests from customers for a way to have its data available in the Azure Monitor for containers.
 Moreover, this data provides more significant insights into AKS workloads than the out-of-the-box information Azure Monitor for Containers obtains.
 This Azure service only allows access to inventory, health, events, logs and performance information in AKS environments, as well as Azure Container Instances environments.